 Teaching is incredibly challenging and tiresome, and that’s often the result of many additional responsibilities which are not directly related to actual lesson planning and instruction.
 Teachers work hard, and there is not enough class time in a school year to adequately teach all of the expected standards.
 I don’t like to say “cover” the standards.
 Truthfully, it’s not about “teaching” the standards either.
-The ultimate goal of a teacher is to facilitate student learning - not to teach or cover standards.
+The ultimate goal of a teacher is to facilitate learning - not to teach or cover standards.

 So how can we maximize the time we do have to achieve the greatest impact?